InertiaCore/.github/profile/README.md

 # InertiaCore

-Welcome to the **InertiaCore** GitHub organization — the home of an interation for using Inertia.js with ASP.NET Core.
+Welcome to the **InertiaCore** GitHub organization — the home for using [Inertia.js](https://inertiajs.com/file-uploads) with [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet).

-InertiaCore allows developers to build modern, single-page applications using classic server-side routing and controllers in ASP.NET Core.
+[InertiaCore](https://github.com/kapi2289/InertiaCore) allows developers to build modern, single-page applications using classic server-side routing and controllers in ASP.NET Core.
 It brings together the simplicity of server-driven apps with the rich interactivity of modern JavaScript frameworks like Vue, React, and Svelte.

 [View Website](https://inertiacore.net)